Milofow/Milofow/Research/How to create a good user story?.md

-# How to create a user story?
+# How to create a good user story?
-This question will be useful to answer, because I've noticed that working with user stories is worth your while.
+This question will be useful to answer, because I've noticed that working with user stories is worth my while.
 Therefore I want to dig into it to prepare me for making excellent user stories in the future.

+## Research methods
+To get a good answer to the question: How to create a good user story?
+I've used several research methods:
+* Literature
+* Prototyping
+* Survey
+* A/B test

 ## What is a user story?
 A user story is a great way to display your functionalities from the product you are developing.